Dimaps716/Api_pruba/README.md

 # API

-API of the chapfetch project .
+API of the Cheapfetch project .

 Starting with 🚀